marazt/gpwebpay-net/README.md

 ## License

-© 2017-2018 Marek Polak.
+ï¿½ 2017-2018 Marek Polak.
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments